 There is one visitor information centre located within the Platform Gallery and operated by the Council.
-It serves a dual role, visitor information centre and a progressive art centre, showcasing local artistic talent.
-The centre stocks a range of visitor information and is well located near the interchange and car parks to be the first port of call for many visitors.
+It serves a dual role, visitor information centre and a progressive art centre, highlighting local artistic talent.
+The centre stocks a range of visitor information and is well located near the interchange and car parks, which makes it the first port of call for many visitors.